 Ed West's practice areas include white-collar defense and investigations, professional licensing board defense and complex business litigation.

 Ed has represented individuals, businesses, and organizations under investigation by a myriad of state and federal agencies including: U.S. Department of Health and Human Services, N.C.
 Department of Health and Human Services, Securities & Exchange Commission, N.C.
 Secretary of State Securities Division, N.C.
 Banking Commission, Internal Revenue Service, N.C.
 Department of Revenue, U.S. Department of Justice Civil Rights Division, U.S. Department of Labor, U.S. Environmental Protection Agency, N.C Department of Treasurer Unclaimed Property Division, N.C.
 State Bureau of Investigations-NC Division of Environmental Crimes, U.S. Department of State-Directorate of Defense Trade Controls Compliance, U.S. Department of Commerce-Office of Export Enforcement, U.S. Department of Homeland Security-Immigration and Customs Enforcement, Federal Bureau of Investigation, U.S. Treasury, Department of Homeland Security-Secret Service, N.C.
 Department of Justice Consumer Protection Division, N.C.
 Department of Justice, U.S. Department of Justice-Tax Division, U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Federal Aviation Administration.

 He has been recognized by his peers for inclusion in Business North Carolina's "Legal Elite" in the area of Criminal Law (2015-2022), North Carolina Super Lawyers for Criminal Defense (2018-2022), and The Best Lawyers in America© for Criminal Defense: White-Collar (2019-2022).

 Ed has represented businesses and organizations both large and small, including publicly traded companies, health care providers, utilities, municipalities, school boards, closely-held and small businesses, as well as individuals in a wide variety of civil matters.
-These have included qui tam/whistleblower litigation, business disputes of all kinds, eminent domain takings, shareholder actions, defamation, legal malpractice defense, personal injury and a wide range of insurance matters.
+These have included qui tam/whistleblower litigation, business disputes of all kinds, eminent domain takings, shareholder actions, defamation, legal malpractice defense, personal injury and a multitude of insurance matters.

 He has been recognized in The Best Lawyers in America© for Commercial Litigation (2018-2022).